 Dear Colleagues:

-Attached please find a resolution that sets forth the join position of the Metro Townships of Copperton, Emigration Canyon, Kearns, Magna, and White City, as well as the Town of Brighton regarding the implementation of H.B.
+Attached please find a resolution that sets forth the joint position of the Metro Townships of Copperton, Emigration Canyon, Kearns, Magna, and White City, as well as the Town of Brighton regarding the implementation of H.B.
 374 (County Sheriff Amendments), which the Utah Legislature passed during the 2023 legislative session.
 Although the attached resolution was adopted by [insert name of municipality that adopted example resolution], the other undersigned municipalities adopted nearly identical resolutions.

 Notwithstanding our initial questions and concerns about H.B.
 374, we recognize that the bill provides an opportunity to improve upon the current law enforcement model with the Unified Police Department (“UPD”) that has served our communities well.
 As the resolution explains, however, developing a long-term successor to the current model that will stand the test of time will likely require more time than H.B.
 374 provides.
 As a result, we support the development of a short-term law enforcement arrangement that will comply with H.B.
 374 and the current statutory framework.
 Such a near-term arrangement should ensure that UPD’s member entities receive law enforcement services beyond the bill’s 2025 effective date, but should not preclude any of UPD’s member entities from considering or implementing other long-term law enforcement models.
 To begin the process of developing a near-term law enforcement arrangement, we believe the current UPD interlocal agreement could be restated to comply with the requirements of H.B.
 374 and have directed our city attorneys to explore the feasibility of this option.

 We also believe that the Salt Lake Valley Law Enforcement Service Area (“SLVLESA”) is likely the only legal mechanism by which the metro townships can fund law enforcement services.
-In addition, as a fully independent service district, SLVLESA cannot be unilaterally dissolved pursuant to Utah Code §§ 17B-1-103 and 17B-1-501, et seq.
+In addition, as a fully independent special district, SLVLESA cannot be unilaterally dissolved pursuant to Utah Code §§ 17B-1-103 and 17B-1-501, et seq.
 Similarly, the withdrawal provisions that apply to law enforcement service districts – Utah Code §§ 17B-1-505 and -505.5 – only allow municipalities to withdraw and do not provide a mechanism by which counties can withdraw from such districts.
 For these and other reasons the resolution explains in greater detail, we must oppose any effort to dissolve SLVLESA or to withdraw the County from SLVLESA.

 Because SLVLESA must play a key role in funding any successor we may develop to the current UPD law enforcement model, at least in the near-term, we call on the SLVLESA Board of Trustees to hire a general manager and/or legal counsel as soon as possible.
 We also ask the SLVLESA Board of Trustees to request training from the Utah Association of Special Districts on the laws and regulations that apply to special districts generally and, on the laws and regulations that apply to SLVLESA specifically.